 Living in Asia has its perks; warm weather, friendly locals, and most of all the best street food in Asia, or maybe even the best street food in the world.
-So if you’re traveling across Asia and wondering what Asian street food you must try; here’s the list of the top Asian food to taste on your travels!
-Everything from sweet to salty, spicy to sour, and definitely some umami!
+So if you’re traveling across Asia and wondering what best Asian street food you must try; here’s the list of the top Asian food to taste on your travels!
+With everything from sweet to salty, spicy to sour, and definitely some umami; Asian may just be the best street food in the world!

 1. Ice Cream Burrito in Taiwan